 About

-Vanessa Lanch is a soprano, collaborative artist, voice teacher and the Executive Director of MusikfürMusik gUG artist collective in Berlin, Germany.
+Vanessa Lanch is a high dramatic soprano, collaborative artist, and Executive Director of the MusikfürMusik gUG in Berlin, Germany.

-She has performed at the Bayreuth Festival, the Flanders Opera, Opera Biel, the Snape Maltings Recital Hall (Britten Pears Young Artist Programme, United Kingdom), Vienna Moderne Festival (Austria), the Stratford Festival Theatre and Jeanne Lamon Hall (Canada), Theater MuTH (Vienna), and made her Konzerthaus Berlin debut as soprano soloist in Janacek’s Glagolitic Mass with the Konzerthaus Orchestra in September, 2024.
+She has performed at the Bayreuth Festival, the Royal Swedish Opera, Flanders Opera, Opera Biel, the Snape Maltings Recital Hall (Britten Pears Young Artist Programme), Wien Modern, the Stratford Festival Theatre, Jeanne Lamon Hall, Theater MuTH, and made her Konzerthaus Berlin debut as soprano soloist in Janáček’s Glagolitic Mass with the Konzerthaus Orchestra in September 2024.

-A young artist of the Bayreuth Festival Masterclass in Germany and semi-finalist of the Richard Wagner International Singing Competition at the Badisches Staatstheater Karlsruhe, Vanessa Lanch has established herself as a powerful and imaginative dramatic soprano whose artistry extends well beyond the stage.
-Praised for her expressive musicality and magnetic stage presence, she has performed leading Wagnerian and Strauss roles including Brünnhilde (Siegfried), Sieglinde (Die Walküre), Freia (Das Rheingold), Gutrune (Götterdämmerung), Senta (Der fliegende Holländer), Chrysothemis (Elektra), Ariadne/Primadonna (Ariadne auf Naxos), and the title role in Salome.
-She made her debut as Brünnhilde in Siegfried in May 2025 in Berlin’s Free Opera Scene, receiving praise for her commanding vocal and stage presence.
+A young artist of the Bayreuth Festival Masterclass and semi-finalist in the Richard Wagner International Singing Competition, Vanessa Lanch has established herself as a powerful and imaginative high dramatic soprano whose artistry extends well beyond the stage.
+She has performed leading Wagnerian and Strauss roles including Brünnhilde (Siegfried), Sieglinde (Die Walküre), Senta (The Flying Dutchman), Freia (Das Rheingold), Gutrune (Götterdämmerung), Chrysothemis (Elektra), Ariadne/Primadonna (Ariadne auf Naxos), and the title role in Salome.
+In 2025 she made her debut as Brünnhilde in Siegfried in Berlin’s independent opera scene, receiving praise for her commanding vocal and dramatic presence.

-Alongside her interpretations of the German repertoire, Vanessa also receives acclaim for her interpretations of Puccini’s Turandot and Tosca.
+Alongside her interpretations of the German repertoire, Vanessa is also recognized for her interpretations of Puccini’s Turandot and Tosca and Minnie (La fanciulla del West).

-Born in Toronto, Canada, and of German heritage, Vanessa studied at York University (BFA in Music and Theatre Production) before earning a Master’s in Music Performance (with Distinction) from the Guildhall School of Music and Drama, London, and a Master’s in Opera Performance from the Musik und Kunst Privatuniversität, Vienna.
-A laureate of the Flanders Opera Studio, Belgium, and former member of the Bayreuth Festival Chorus, she is also the recipient of the Tracey Chadwell Memorial Prize, a finalist in the Patricia Routledge English Song Competition, and third prize winner in the Canada Council’s Eckhardt-Gramatté Competition.
+Born in Toronto, Canada, and of German heritage, Vanessa studied at York University (BFA in Music and Theatre Production) before earning a Master’s in Music Performance with Distinction from the Guildhall School of Music and Drama and a Master’s in Opera Performance from the Musik und Kunst Privatuniversität der Stadt Wien.
+A laureate of the Flanders Opera Studio and former member of the Bayreuth Festival Chorus, she is also the recipient of the Tracey Chadwell Memorial Prize, finalist in the Patricia Routledge English Song Competition, and third prize winner in the Canada Council for the Arts’ Eckhardt-Gramatté Competition.

-An artist of many disciplines, Vanessa is also an accomplished costume and set designer, hairstylist, and multimedia creator, known for integrating her own film projections and visual design into performances.
-Her work fuses operatic tradition with new media, reflecting a commitment to storytelling that is both visually and musically compelling.
+An interdisciplinary artist, Vanessa is also an accomplished costume and set designer, hairstylist, and multimedia creator, known for integrating visual storytelling, film projection, and design into performance.
+Her work fuses operatic tradition with contemporary theatrical approaches, reflecting a commitment to performance that is both visually and musically immersive.

 To learn more, visit: www.musikfuermusik.com